Publication date: July, 1993

 *How Casey’s dad died will be revealed in Tales of theTMNT (Vol. 2) #56.
 In that story, his father’s death will be retconned to have happened more than 5 years ago.

-*Though Karai holds her truce, the Turtles will continue to encounter rogue factions of the Foot from time to time.
-They’ll meet a faction commanded by the Shark Shredder in Tales of the TMNT (Vol. 2) #33, Foot separatists will continue to make trouble in the “Gang Wars” arc beginning in Tales of the TMNT (Vol. 2) #36, the Oroku Family will seek to circumvent the truce in Tales of the TMNT (Vol. 2)#65 and, in the Image series, turmoil amongst dissenting members of the Foot hierarchy will momentarily break the truce in TMNT (Vol. 3) #22.
+*Though Karai holds to her truce, the Turtles will continue to encounter rogue factions of the Foot from time to time.
+They’ll meet a faction commanded by the Shark Shredder in Tales of the TMNT (Vol. 2) #33, Foot separatists will continue to make trouble in the “Gang Wars” arc beginning in Tales of the TMNT (Vol. 2) #36, a rogue Foot Soldier will seek revenge in Tales of the TMNT (Vol. 2) #5, the Oroku Family will seek to circumvent the truce in Tales of the TMNT (Vol. 2)#65 and, in the Image series, turmoil amongst dissenting members of the Foot hierarchy will momentarily break the truce in TMNT (Vol. 3) #22.

 *Chronologically, Karai will appear next in Tales of the TMNT (Vol. 2) #43.

 *In the branching Image continuity, surviving members of the Foot Elite Guard will return in TMNT (Vol. 3) #16.

 *In the distant future, Karai-herself will finally break the truce in Tales of the TMNT (Vol. 2) #40.